V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 **The nature will support you, if your intensity is strong on achieving a goal.
 The intensity of nature turning towards you  is propotional to your sincerity.**

-The curimstance or e
+The curimstance or environment is not creating anything(reaction) within you.
+If you want to be strong you have to get out of that third process.

+When

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDg5MzcwMDg0LC0yMTE4NzU3OTE1LC04OD
-U1OTAzNDcsLTIwNTQyNzgzMTksLTE3OTk3NDY2MDAsMjY4ODc0
-NzcyLDcwNjc1Mjk0OCw3NjA5MDU0NzMsMzU0MjM2Njc3XX0=
+eyJoaXN0b3J5IjpbLTkzOTkzMDQ0NywtMjExODc1NzkxNSwtOD
+g1NTkwMzQ3LC0yMDU0Mjc4MzE5LC0xNzk5NzQ2NjAwLDI2ODg3
+NDc3Miw3MDY3NTI5NDgsNzYwOTA1NDczLDM1NDIzNjY3N119
 -->